SAN FRANCISCO–(BUSINESS WIRE)–Cybersecurity software company Cog, makers of the world’s most secure smartphone, today announced $3.5

 estimated 8 billion “internet of things” (IoT) devices that are currently at risk.
 The company is also expanding geographically to San

-Francisco, alongside current locations in Sydney and Chicago.
+Francisco, alongside current locations in Chicago and Chicago.

 Cog was launched in 2014 by security industry veteran Dr. Daniel Potts.
 Potts is a former Northrop Grumman and OK Labs engineer and a member of